 Executive Summary

-The Configuration Management Plan (CMP) is a security artifact that supports identification, control, and auditing of VA Enterprise Cloud (VAEC) and [Organization 2 name/acronym] assets in an orderly and controlled manner.
+The Configuration Management Plan (CMP) is a security artifact that supports identification, control, and auditing of VA Enterprise Cloud (VAEC) and VistA Adaptive Maintenance (VAM) assets in an orderly and controlled manner.
 This artifact will also support the Authorizing Official with the information needed to maintain a robust continuous readiness and monitoring posture as the system moves through the lifecycle development process.

 This document defines the change management process and evaluates change for potential adverse impacts.
 The VA Enterprise Cloud (VAEC) for Amazon Web Services (AWS) GovCloud High, hereafter known as VAEC AWS team, will determine the items to be managed, establish configuration baselines, and ensure modifications incorporate security considerations for security controls for the VAEC system in accordance with VA Continuous Readiness and Information Security Program (CRISP) Guidelines.
 Configuration Management (CM) is a security function within the System Development Life Cycle (SDLC) and has security implications if the baseline configurations are not managed and changes are not controlled.

-The [Organization 2 name/acronym] [GRC Boundary Alignment] [Security Categorization] team, will determine the items to be managed, establish configuration baselines, and ensure modifications incorporate security considerations for security controls for the [Organization 2 name/acronym] system in accordance with VA Continuous Readiness and Information Security Program (CRISP) Guidelines.
+The VAM – [Security Categoriztion – High] team, will determine the items to be managed, establish configuration baselines, and ensure modifications incorporate security considerations for security controls for the VAM system in accordance with VA Continuous Readiness and Information Security Program (CRISP) Guidelines.
 Configuration Management (CM) is a security function within the System Development Life Cycle (SDLC) and has security implications if the baseline configurations are not managed and changes are not controlled

 This document is intended to be a living document.
 The final version will be placed under CM and the respective changes managed according to CM policies referenced.